-Actress Annabella Sciorra expected to testify in Weinstein rape trial
+Actress Annabella Sciorra takes the stand in Weinstein rape trial

 Assistant District Attorney Meghan Hast told jurors on Wednesday that Weinstein raped Sciorra, best known for her role in HBO’s “The Sopranos,” on a winter night in 1993 or 1994.
 After giving her a ride home and dropping her off, Hast said, Weinstein knocked on her door unannounced, forced his way inside and assaulted her.

-Damon Cheronis, one of Weinstein’s lawyers, said in his opening statement that Weinstein could not have gotten to Sciorra’s 17th floor apartment uninvited because her building had a doorman, and that Sciorra had in the past described the encounter as consensual.
+Damon Cheronis, one of Weinstein’s lawyers, said in his opening statement that Weinstein could not have gotten to Sciorra’s 17th-floor apartment uninvited because her building had a doorman, and that Sciorra had in the past described the encounter as consensual.

 Cheronis offered a similar defense for the other accusations against his client.
 In each case, he said, women had reframed consensual relationships as predatory after the fact.